RobertoLai/AngularJS1-projects/prj-2-myReadingList/README.md

  1. npm install -g json-server
  2. move the dbjson directory in another directory and open there a console
- 3. launch the json server with
+ 3. launch the json server with [yourpath]: json-server booksstores.json
-   <yourpath>: json-server booksstores.json
- 4. you now have a bckend server at the address http:localhost:3000
+ 4. you now have a backend server at the address http:localhost:3000

 Frontend app:

 In a terminal/console Window from the directory containing the source code:

- 1. <yourpath>: npm install
+ 1. [yourpath]: npm install
- 2. <yourpath>: bower install
+ 2. [yourpath]: bower install
- 3. <yourpath>: grunt to build
+ 3. [yourpath]: grunt to build
- 4. <yourpath>: grunt server to launch the application
+ 4. [yourpath]: grunt server to launch the application

 All your modifications on the code should be applied on the fly, if not repeat step 3 and 4.